Supporting Performing Arts Collections

 SIBMAS 2014 Conference

-The deadline for paper proposals is 31 December 2013.
-The conference will be held jointly with the Tbeatre Library Association, 10-13 June 2014 in New York City.
+The 2014 SIBMAS conference, ‘Body, Mind, Artifact: Reimagining Collections’, will be held jointly with the Tbeatre Library Association, 10-13 June 2014 in New York City.

 Go to conference website